intel-lab-lkp/linux/Documentation/trace/ftrace.rst

 	A few extra pages may be allocated to accommodate buffer management meta-data.
-If the last page allocated has room for more bytes than requested, the rest of the page will be used, making the actual allocation bigger than requested or shown.
+If the last page allocated has room for more bytes than requested, the rest of the page will be used, making the actual allocation bigger than requested.
 	( Note, the size may not be a multiple of the page size due to buffer management meta-data. )